m3g/CellListMap.jl/docs/src/neighborlists.md

 ```

 Note that the buffer size has size `0`.
 The first time the neighbor lists are computed, the list will
 be allocated.
-We will use the `neighborlist!` (with the bang) function, because it will effectivelly
+We will use the `neighborlist!` (with the bang) function, because it will effectively
 mutate the `system`, by allocating all necessary data:

 ```julia-repl